 We often see insiders buying up shares in companies that perform well over the long term.
-Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
-So we'll take a look at whether insiders have been buying or selling shares in Clearwater Paper Corporation (NYSE:CLW).
+The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
+So shareholders might well want to know whether insiders have been buying or selling shares in Clearwater Paper Corporation (NYSE:CLW).

 The Last 12 Months Of Insider Transactions At Clearwater Paper

 President Linda Massman made the biggest insider purchase in the last 12 months.
 That single transaction was for US$99k worth of shares at a price of US$17.92 each.
 That implies that an insider found the current price of US$22.15 per share to be enticing.
 Of course they may have changed their mind.
 But this suggests they are optimistic.
 We do always like to see insider buying, but it is worth noting if those purchases were made at well below today's share price, as the discount to value may have narrowed with the rising price.
 Happily, the Clearwater Paper insider decided to buy shares at close to current prices.
 Linda Massman was the only individual insider to buy shares in the last twelve months.

 The chart below shows insider transactions (by individuals) over the last year.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

 Clearwater Paper is not the only stock that insiders are buying.
 For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.